huangyz0918/Hackintosh-Installer-University/issue_template.md

 If you want to ask for a tutorial, please name this like " Document: ask for xxxxxx tutorial "

+If you want to fix typo, please name this issue like "Typo: xxxxx"

 You can delete the default templete if you don't need to fill with that. good luck ;) -->